rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🧠 <strong>CAG — Claude-Augmented Generation</strong></summary>

 _Short overview:_
 A full codebase ingestion and query skill for Claude that turns any GitHub repository into an intelligent knowledge base.
-Upload a repo URL, and CAG crawls the entire codebase, builds a structured[..[...]
+Upload a repo URL, and CAG crawls the entire codebase, builds a structured Codebase Knowledge Map (CKM), and lets you query architecture, features, security, and performance with code-level precision.

 - **Key features:**
     - Full repository ingestion across all files and directory structure